microsoft/msticpy/docs/source/getting_started/Installing.rst

     pip install msticpy[ml]

 .. note:: In some cases you many not get an informative error.
-If experience a problem with some *msticpy* functionality, make sure that you have installed the *extra* that corresponds to the function you are trying to run.
+(We've tried to trap all of the cases but if experience a problem with some *msticpy* functionality (especially an *ImportError* exception, make sure that you have installed the *extra* that corresponds to the functionality you are trying to use.